raganwald/raganwald.github.com/_posts/2017-07-22-ownership.md

 We’ve seen that the interface for iterators includes a mandatory `.next()` method.
 It also includes an optional `.return()` method.
 The contract for `.return(optionalReturnValue)` is that when invoked:

-- it should return `{ done: true }` is no optional retun value is provided, or `{ done: true, value: optionalReturnValue }` if an optional return value is provided.
+- it should return `{ done: true }` is no optional return value is provided, or `{ done: true, value: optionalReturnValue }` if an optional return value is provided.
 - thereafter, the iterator should permanently return `{ done: true }` should `.next()` be called.
 - as a consequence of the above, the iterator can and should dispose of any resources it is holding.